coderefinery/git-intro/_episodes/10-archeology.md

 ## Our toolbox for history inspection

-First the instructor demonstrates five commands on a real life example repository [https://github.com/networkx/networkx](https://github.com/networkx/networkx) (mentioned in the amazing site [The Programming Historian](https://programminghistorian.org/)).
+First the instructor demonstrates few commands on a real life example repository [https://github.com/networkx/networkx](https://github.com/networkx/networkx) (mentioned in the amazing site [The Programming Historian](https://programminghistorian.org/)).
 Later we will practice these in groups in archaeology exercise.

-### `git grep` to search through the repository
+### 1. `git grep` to search through the repository

 With `git grep` you can find all lines in a repository which contain some string or regular expression.
 This is useful to find out where in the code some variable is used or some error message printed: